ankit-rathi/ankit-rathi.github.io_backup/_pages/dsai-ssh/understanding-the-big-picture.md

 > In my view, to understand the big picture, ask yourself ‘why’ more often and start with the end in your mind.

-The following analogy is not particularly about DS/AI but in general.
+The following analogy is not particularly about data intelligence but in general.

 Job — Interview — Network — Portfolio — Core skills — Resources — Awareness